giovannirocci/paraphrasus-embedding-eval/README.md

 Within this work, we introduce a dataset (and an annotation on an existing one) which are also available within our repository under the same license as the source dataset

-1. **AMR True Paraphrases** Source: (https://github.com/amrisi/amr-guidelines) Dataset: [AMR-True-Paraphrases](https://huggingface.co/datasets/impresso-project/amr-true-paraphrases)
+1. **AMR True Paraphrases** Source: (https://github.com/amrisi/amr-guidelines/blob/master/amr.md) Dataset: [AMR-True-Paraphrases](https://huggingface.co/datasets/impresso-project/amr-true-paraphrases).

 2. **STS Benchmark (Scores 4-5) (STS-H) with Paraphrase Label**
    Link: [STS Hard](https://huggingface.co/datasets/impresso-project/sts-h-paraphrase-detection)

 ## Further Support

 In the future, we will work towards adding more datasets (also multilingual) and to make the benchmark more compute efficient.
-If you are interested in contributing or need further support reproducing/recreating/extending the results, please reach out to andrianos.michail@cl.uzh.ch
+If you are interested in contributing or need further support reproducing/recreating/extending the results, please reach out to andrianos.michail@cl.uzh.ch.

 ## About Impresso